portugueslab/stytra/docs/source/userguide/1_examples_gallery.rst

 which deal with experiments with a projector or with tracking from a camera, respectively.
-In the example below, we see how to make a very simple subclass, with an additional event (a mask waiting for an OK from the user) implemented at protocol onset.
-For a description of how the :class:`Experiment <stytra.experiments.Experiment>` class work, refer to its documentation.
+In the example below, we see how to make a very simple subclass, with an additional event (a dialog waiting for an OK from the user) implemented at protocol onset.
+For a description of how the :class:`Experiment <stytra.experiments.Experiment>` class fits in the structure of stytra, please refer to the :ref:`corresponding section <sytra-struct>`.

 .. literalinclude:: ../../../stytra/examples/custom_exp.py